sigsum/sigsum/archive/2023-03-16-on-verifying-log-signature.md

 ## Exactly what consequences do we expect if k of n witnesses are compromised?

 Are there other (easier) attacks where compromise of witnesses completely breaks detection of key misuse?
-Of so, protection from verifying the log signature still seems low.
+If so, protection from verifying the log signature still seems low.

 # Conversely, what's the value of cosignatures to monitors?